 How to Choose the Best Run-In Shelter

 When shopping for a run-in shelter, you’ll want to find one that will last for many seasons.
 ShelterLogic’s run-in shelters are made from a sturdy powder-coated steel frame.
-It also has a three-layer polyethylene ripstop fabric cover treated with UV treatment, added fade blockers, and antifungal agents.
+It also has a three-layer polyethylene ripstop fabric cover.
 The high-profile white interior lining brightens the area under the cover, offering additional illumination.

 These shelters are designed to be extremely easy to assemble.
 They’re made of swedged tubing and slip-fit connectors so that you can have them up and ready to use in no time.
 There’s also bolt hardware at every connection, giving you the peace of mind that comes with knowing your structure will stay sturdy and strong.

 Shop for Portable Livestock Shelters